jagerguy36/Rimbody/README.md

 Toddlers | Baby wiggling and toddler play are considered strength and balance activities.
 Human Power Generator Mod | Cycling is classified as a cardio activity.
 Quary | Quarrying is considered hard manual labor.
-Rimfeller | Deep drilling is classified as hard manual labor.
+Rimfeller | Deep drilling is classified as manual labor.
 Misc.
 Training | Martial Art practice is classified as manual labor.

 If there are any other mod-added jobs that you think should be recognized as manual labor, please suggest them in the Suggestions Discussion.